With the holidays rapidly approaching, I find myself wondering how many parents are saying to themselves things like:

 If you’re concerned about how much you’re spending on your child, decide what you think is best for your child, not what you feel pressured to buy.
 Ask yourself:

 When you’ve made your decisions, communicate your reasons to your child.
-Although she may not be pleased that she didn’t get that iPhone 6 Plus, in the long run she will appreciate having parents who are mature and solid enough to think for themselves.
+Although she may not be pleased that she didn’t get that new iPhone, in the long run she will appreciate having parents who are mature and solid enough to think for themselves.

 Once you begin living less in reaction to others, and more in line with your own best thinking, the emotions of guilt and anger will gradually fade into the background.
 Feelings of confidence and well-being will increase.
 And your relationship with your children will be stronger and sturdier because they will know where you stand and what you stand for.